Last Updated on November 5, 2022 by Aaron

-The well-aged classic parmesan cheese will have a strong fruity and umami taste, some called it stinky tho, making it a great choice to be used in soup cooking, grated over pasta, go with crackers, macaroni, pie, pizza, dessert, and many popular dishes.
+The well-aged classic parmesan cheese will have a strong fruity and umami taste.
+Therefore it’s very popular to use in soup, pasta, crackers, macaroni, pie, pizza, and many popular dishes.
 I mean, who doesn’t like chicken parmesan?!

 Nutrition – which one is healthier?